petermr/normami/README.md

 For a simple introduction and a description of how to install binaries of the software please see: [here](http://contentmine.github.io)

+## Building from source

+Norma can be built with maven3 and requires java 1.7 (sometimes 1.8) or greater.

+## Contributing to development
+If you're interested in contributing please take a look at: [CONTRIBUTING.md](CONTRIBUTING.md)

+## *Everything after this is likely to be obsolete*

 ## Input